Chart Color Schemes

 Population growth drivers in Beachmere - Sandstone Point are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Beachmere - Sandstone Point's population was around 18,125 as of November 2025.
-This figure represents a growth of 1,656 people since the 2021 Census, which recorded a population of 16,469.
-The increase is inferred from an estimated resident population of 17,652 in June 2024 and an additional 406 validated new addresses since the Census date.
-This results in a population density ratio of 164 persons per square kilometer.
-Beachmere - Sandstone Point's growth rate of 10.1% since the 2021 census was higher than the SA3 area average of 8.6%, as well as the national average, indicating significant growth in the region.
+As of November 2025, Beachmere - Sandstone Point's population is approximately 18,125.
+This represents an increase of 1,656 people since the 2021 Census, which reported a population of 16,469.
+The change was inferred from the estimated resident population of 17,652 in June 2024 and an additional 406 validated new addresses since the Census date.
+This results in a density ratio of 164 persons per square kilometer.
+Beachmere - Sandstone Point's growth rate of 10.1% since the 2021 census exceeded both the SA3 area average (8.6%) and the national average, indicating significant population growth in the region.
 Interstate migration contributed approximately 84.6% of overall population gains during recent periods.

 Frequently Asked Questions - Population